kepha-okari/one-minute-pitch/README.md

 * Inside the manage.py module change the config_name parameter from 'production' to 'development' ie app = create_app('production') should be app = create_app('development')
 * $ ./start.sh

+# How it works

+* A user needs to sign up
+* A user the needs to sign in order to create,vote and post pitches

+# CREDITS

+#### Google.com, StackOverflow.com and Miguel Grinberg -author of 'Flask Web Development'

+# Support and Contacts

+In case You have any issues using this code please do no hesitate to get in touch with me through kephaokari@gmail.com or leave a commit here on github.

 ## Known Bugs

 No known bugs